 As studies like these continue to be published, psychiatrists have begun recommending yoga to patients for all sorts afflictions.
 Patients afflicted with anything from trauma to insomnia are now being instructed to practice yoga.
 Breath management, which is a huge aspect of yoga, is also now being used by physicians around the world.

 Many psychiatrists today have patients focus on their breathing while at their appointments.
 Employing yoga breathing techniques can help patients to feel relaxed and in tune with their emotions.
 Breathing exercises like those used in yoga have been proven to help with anxiety and overall health, so it is natural that psychiatrists would look to utilize them in their practice.

 Other branches of medicine around the world have utilized yoga as well.
-Ayurveda, which mean “the science of life,” often uses yoga in its techniques.
+Ayurveda, which means “the science of life,” often uses yoga in its techniques.
 Rooted in India, those who practice Ayurveda traditionally prescribe alternative medicines to their patients, instead of treatments like antibiotics.
-Yoga is one of these alternative medicines that is often prescribed, as it is believed to promote spiritual and physical well-being.
+Yoga is one of these alternative medicines that are often prescribed, as it is believed to promote spiritual and physical well-being.

 Many say that yoga is not truly medicinal in nature and that it does not provide users with benefits other than improving physical fitness.
 However, many studies support the conclusion that yoga can be a valid treatment for ailments like depression.
 By believing in this new form of treatment, psychiatrists are offering a new type of medicine to those who desperately need it.

-The future is bright for those that enjoy yoga-based treatment.
-With every new study that comes out, it becomes more and more clear that yoga is truly a game changer in the world of medicine and psychiatry.
+The future is bright for those that enjoy the yoga-based treatment.
+With every new study that comes out, it becomes more and more clear that yoga is truly a game-changer in the world of medicine and psychiatry.